payoubi/payoubi.github.io/_publications/2019_Asimaki_Mohammadi_Ayoubi_Mayoral_Montalva.md

 collection: publications
 excerpt: ''
 date: 2019-12-01
-venue: 'Accepted in Soil Dynamic and Earthquake Engineering'
+venue: 'Soil Dynamic and Earthquake Engineering'
 ---
 <div style="text-align: justify"> We use strong motion records of the Mw 7.1 19 September 2017 mainshock
 and one- and two-dimensional (1D and 2D) simulations at six stations along